Internet Sex Crimes

 One of the most common uses of the Internet has been for pornography.
 There are many temptations on the Internet, and many relating to sex.
 If you have been charged with a crime relating to Internet sex crimes, there is no time to lose.
-Contact us today to learn about all of your legal options.
+Contact a skilled sex crime defense attorney today to learn about all of your legal options.

 Child Pornography Allegation Representation

 Electronic and digital devices and uses continue to be developed.
 Phones can now perform many functions of a computer.
-"Sexting" is sending pornographic pictures to or from a phone.
-Possession of photos of minors is just as illegal as on a computer.
+“Sexting” is sending pornographic pictures to or from a phone.
+Possession of photos of minors on a phone is just as illegal as on a computer.

 Unlike any other crime, conviction of certain sex offenses mandates the lifelong consequence of registration on a sex offender registry.
 The public will have knowledge of your conviction, leading to embarrassment, ostracism and potentially other concrete problems such as finding housing and employment.

-Contact a law firm with over 25 years experience, dedicated to clients facing charges.
+Contact the law firm of Mark B. Williams & Associates, PLC.
+W have over 25 years experience, and we are dedicated to defending clients who are facing charges.

 Whether you have been accused or charged with solicitation of a minor, child pornography distribution, child pornography possession or other Internet sex crime, we can help.

 Located behind the courts in Warrenton, Virginia, our office is open during weekly business hours.
 We also offer evening and weekend hours by appointment.
-Credit cards are accepted and we offer free initial consultations for criminal law and personal injury cases.
-To learn more, contact our Warrenton office today by calling 540-254-0757.
+Credit cards are accepted, and we offer free initial consultations for criminal law and personal injury cases.
+To learn more, contact our Warrenton office online or by calling 540-254-0757.